LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 ## IBM World Wire:
 https://www.ibm.com/blockchain/solutions/world-wire

 Introducing IBM Blockchain World Wire, the new financial rail that simultaneously clears and settles cross-border payments in near real-time.
-Integrating with your existing payment systems, you’ll replace costly opacity with affordable transparency – and that can bring greater financial opportunity to all
+Integrating with your existing payment systems, you’ll replace costly opacity with affordable transparency – and that can bring greater financial opportunity to all.

 ## Facebook Libra:
 [Libra White Paper](https://libra.org/en-US/white-paper/)

-## Hyperledger FabCoin:
+## Hyperledger FabToken:
 https://hyperledger-fabric.readthedocs.io/en/latest/token/FabToken.html
 Representing assets as tokens allows you to use the blockchain ledger to establish the unique state and ownership of an item, and transfer ownership using a consensus mechanism that is trusted by multiple parties.
 As long as the ledger is secure, the asset is immutable and cannot be transferred without the owners consent.